Discipline Process: Hearing

 • You cannot record or digitally transcribe the proceedings, except that accredited media may use electronic devices to audio record a proceeding for the purpose of verifying their notes and for no other purpose

-The chair of the hearing panel has the authority to change these rules about using electronic devices in the hearing room.
+The chair of the hearing panel has the authority to change these rules about using electronic devices during the hearing.

 After the hearing